 The stress response system was designed to deal with brief emergencies that threaten survival.
 It isn’t supposed to last very long because the body cannot sustain itself for very long in this state.
-The natural and preferred state of the mind and body is the parasympathetic state, because it is regenerative.
+The natural and preferred state of the mind and body is the parasympathetic state because it is regenerative.
 However, it is willing to forgo its preferred parasympathetic state to deal with acute emergencies and will remain in that state if the emergency continues.

 If the brain and the body remain in the sympathetic fight or flight state for too long and too often, it is degenerative; it breaks us down.
 If this cycle continues, then eventually the system burns out.
 It is this cycle that results in dysautonomia or autonomic nervous system dysfunction.

-The instigating factor responsible for putting the body into a constant state of fight or flight is chronic stress or what I call overstimulation of the stress response system.
+The primary instigating factor responsible for putting the body into a constant state of fight or flight is chronic stress or what I call overstimulation of the stress response system.
 However, when we speak of stress, we are talking about a lot more than emotional stress.

-Chronic Stress and the Autonomic Nervous System
+Chronic Stress and Dysautonomia